-Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit
+Fear in Northern Ireland, as Boris Johnson threatens the E.U. over Brexit

 On the island of Ireland, there is growing anxiety that Johnson is hurtling toward a no-deal Brexit.

-“Securing a ‘zero tariff, zero quota’ free trade agreement with the E.U. remains critical to the future of U.K. businesses,” said Ann McGregor, chief executive of the Northern Ireland Chamber of Commerce and Industry.
+“Securing a ‘zero tariff, zero quota’ free-trade agreement with the E.U. remains critical to the future of U.K. businesses,” said Ann McGregor, chief executive of the Northern Ireland Chamber of Commerce and Industry.
 “We urge ministers to redouble their efforts to reach a comprehensive agreement with our largest trading partner at a crucial time in the negotiations.”

-Former prime ministers Tony Blair and John Major joined forces to condemn Johnson’s attempt to override the Brexit Withdrawal Agreement, calling it “shameful.”
-They urged lawmakers in Labour and Conservative parties to vote the bill down.
+Former British prime ministers Tony Blair and John Major joined forces to condemn Johnson’s attempt to override the Brexit agreement, calling it “shameful.”
+They urged lawmakers in the Labour and Conservative parties to vote down the bill.

 “It raises questions that go far beyond the impact on Ireland, the peace process and negotiations for a trade deal — crucial though they are.
 It questions the very integrity of our nation,” the pair wrote in the Sunday Times.